 In the future, the Chinese government plans to release such regulations in English before they take effect or, in particular cases, within 90 days of the date of the rules’ implementation.

 Thanks to that, we will be able to follow the changes in Chinese law ourselves and decide which of them may have a significant impact on our trade relations with China.

 What’s more, the translations made by each department are to be standardized so that the English version of the rules and regulations will be coherent and precise.
 The important thing is, in the case of any conflict between the English and Chinese versions, the Chinese version is binding.

-In such circumstances, it is wise to be well prepared for business transactions and be aware of traps and gaps in Chinese law.
+In such circumstances, it is wise to be well-prepared for business transactions and be aware of traps and gaps in Chinese law.
 Chinese courts almost always settle disputes between traders in favor of the Chinese.
-English versions of regulations will not protect us from deceitful Chinese partners nor eliminate the risk of fraud.
+English versions of regulations will not protect us from unreliable Chinese partners nor eliminate the risk of fraud.

 As the saying “an ounce of prevention is worth a pound of cure” goes, we should investigate Chinese companies before making agreements and look for professional advice and services.
 We encourage you to check your business partners with ExamineChina.